Buckets

 Buckets are the object storage locations Altertable uses for lakehouse data.

-You use buckets in two places:
+You use buckets in three common places:

 - Altertable catalogs store their managed data in a selected bucket.